 In the Stressed Hosts: Memory section, click the plus sign next to the name of a stressed host to see the list of stressed VMs, their current and recommended vRAM allocation, maximum memory pressure and maximum vRAM usage values.
 Click the plus sign next to the name of a stressed VM to analyze how the maximum memory pressure level and the amount of available memory resources have changed for the VM during the reporting interval.

 In the Stressed Hosts: CPU section, click the plus sign next to the name of a stressed host to see the list of stressed VMs, their current vCPU allocation, maximum/average CPU dispatch wait time values and the percentage of physical processor time being consumed by these VMs.
 Click the plus sign next to the name of a stressed VM to analyze how the CPU dispatch wait time (maximum and average) values have changed for the VM during the reporting interval.

 The RAM analysis and CPU analysis tables will show the total number of processed VMs, number of stressed VMs and VMs that cannot be analyzed.

 If a virtual machine was turned off at some time during the reporting interval, then the configuration information (amount of allocated memory) for this period may be unavailable.

 All recommendations are based on the current configuration.
 If a virtual machine has no current configuration (is turned off or decommissioned), it will not be included in the report.

-You can click the Stressed VMs link in the RAM analysis or CPU analysis table, or the name of a stressed VM in the Stress Hosts: Memory or Stress Hosts: CPU tables to drill down to performance details for these VMs.
+You can click the Stressed VMs link in the RAM analysis or CPU analysis table, or the name of a stressed VM in the Stressed Hosts: Memory or Stressed Hosts: CPU tables to drill down to performance details for these VMs.